-Applicants to Duke Law's LLM, SJD and exchange programs may begin submitting applications for the 2014-2015 academic year on September 1, 2013.
-The application deadline is January 20, 2014.
+Applicants to Duke Law's LLM program may begin submitting applications on September 1.
+The application deadline for the LLM program is February 1.

 Application Review

 The application review process includes a thorough evaluation of a candidate's performance in previous law studies.
 Also of special significance are the applicant's professional experience, areas of special interest and expertise, professional and personal goals, strong letters of recommendation and English proficiency.
-To be eligible for admission to the LLM or SJD program, an applicant must hold a first degree in law - the JD, LLB, or the equivalent - from an accredited or comparably recognized law school or law faculty in their home countries.
-SJD candidates must additionally hold an LLM degree from an American law school or from a common law program.
+To be eligible for admission to the LLM program, applicants must hold a first degree in law - the JD, LLB, or the equivalent - from an accredited or comparably recognized foreign law school or law faculty program.

 Admission Decisions

-Although the application deadline is January 20, candidates are encouraged to apply as early as possible.
-Admission decisions are made on a rolling basis beginning in January.
+Although the application deadline is February 1 for the LLM program, candidates are encouraged to apply as early as possible.
+Admission decisions are made on a rolling basis beginning in December.
 A rolling basis means that applications are considered until the class is full.
-Admission to the LLM and SJD program is for fall semester only.
+Admission to the LLM program is for fall semester only.

 Our preferred method for submitting application materials is electronically via LSAC (Law School Admission Council).
 Please visit the LSAC website for account access or to create a new account.
 Complete application instructions are available on the electronic application for the Duke Law LLM program.